 Our quarterly results of operations reflect minor seasonal trends primarily because of the timing of corporate training, which is not typically scheduled as heavily during holiday and certain vacation periods.
-Our fourth fiscal quarter generally has higher sales and income from operations than other fiscal quarters primarily due to increased facilitator sales that occur during that quarter.
+Our fourth fiscal quarter generally has higher sales and income from operations than other fiscal quarters primarily due to increased sales in our Education practice, because both school administration and faculty members are often out of school and available to be trained, and to our relatively strong facilitator sales that typically occur during the quarter.